Simple Coconut Bread

 - Mariel, Author & Founder

-Coconut oil is fantastic for you.
+I don’t know if you know how amazing coconut is.
+It’s nature’s gift to us.
+God’s gift to us.
 Coconut milk is fantastic for you.
 Raw coconut meat is fantastic for you.
-Every aspect of the coconut is great…not to mention its glorious taste!
+Every aspect of the coconut is great…not to mention its glorious taste.

 Let’s take a closer look at this wonderful fruit.
 I made a list of its major health benefits: